 The proper application and placement of electrodes is essential for high quality ECG monitoring.
 Good contact between the electrode and skin minimizes motion artifact and signal interference.

 The following procedure describes how to monitor a patient's ECG using 3- and 5-Lead ECG cables.
-For information on the application and use on MultiFunction Pads and External Paddles, which you can also use to monitor ECG, see 9650-1806-05 Rev. C, "Manual Defibrillation."

 To monitor a patient's ECG using 3- and 5-Lead ECG cables, perform the following steps: